 Back in November 2021, RE:NEW hosted a Career Panel Discussion of Christian professionals from various industries.
 They shared their best tips for students and young adults today on how to break into successful careers and also how to trust God and be a light for Him in the workplace.

 Peter Poon, who works for LinkedIn as a Senior Engineer, shared that he used to feel like a “split person” at work because he was a Christian.
-He felt stressed out because most of the coworkers around him were non-Christians and sometimes had very liberal views, so he was timid to talk about his own views based on the Bible.
+He felt stressed out because most of the coworkers around him were non-Christians.
+Sometimes they had very liberal views, so he was timid to talk about his own biblical values.
 He felt very alone.

 He noticed changes within himself.
 He began developing a different attitude and became more accepting.
 From there, he could also see his boss slowly changing his attitude.
 Their relationship started getting better.